vanessaaleung/data-science-notes/statistics/README.md

 e.g. test statistic is Pearson correlation, p-value is the fraction of replicates that have the correlation at least as large as observed

 The lower the p-value, the less likely the results are due purely to chance.

+### Statistical Power
+_The probability of rejecting the null hypothesis when the alternative is true_
+- P(Avoiding Type II error) = P(Avoiding not accepting a false null hypothesis)